Where the Conflict Really Lies. Are Science and Theism Best Friends?

 In any case, Plantinga misses the point.
 As Philip Kitcher has noted, death and suffering provide the very fuel for the engine of natural selection, the main creative force of evolution.
 The evolutionary road towards Homo sapiens is paved with death, hunger and suffering.
 Why would an omnipotent and compassionate creator rely on such a cruel and wasteful process?
 According to Kitcher, the whole idea that the ultimate goal of evolution was the emergence of a single species receptive to God’s revelation “rings hollow” in the face of the millions years of suffering and death preceding it.
 To which Plantinga retorts by quoting the book of Genesis: “there is nothing in Christian thought to suggest that God created animals in order that human beings might come to be”.
 That’s hardly surprising, as there’s nothing in the Bible to suggest any form of common descent whatsoever.

 If anything, Plantinga’s solution makes the problem even worse, rendering the suffering of non-human animals even more pointless.
 If animals evolved for their own sake and not for the sake of the biped ape that was given “dominion” (Genesis 1:28) over them, why did they deserve to suffer for millions of years?
-Recall that, if we are to believe Plantinga, it was God himself who brought about the requisite mutations for the bacterial flagellum of the malaria parasite, or the fangs and venom of the rattlesnake.
+Recall that, if we are to believe Plantinga, it was God himself who brought about the requisite mutations for the flagellum of syphilis bacteria, or the fangs and venom of the rattlesnake.

 Plantinga’s second reply to the problem of evil is as preposterous as it is callous: the inordinate amount of death and suffering is a good thing because it allows us better to appreciate the monumental significance of Christ’s crucifixion: